 The fish isn’t too demanding as for the tank water composition.
 As for the water parameters, it has to be clean with low level of nitrites and ammonia content.
 This means, that daily water renew (up to 30%) as well as external filter is required.

 Besides the fish likes when there is some water flow in a tank and you can easily create it by means of the external filter.
 It is also desirable to equip the tank with a heater with a thermostatic switch.

+In the wild cichlid is omnivorous; it feeds mainly on aquatic organisms and small insects that fall into the water.
 In a tank the fish eats all types of live, frozen or artificial food.
 Special food for cichlids can be its basic diet and live food such as brine shrimp, tubifex and bloodworm in small amounts can be given as supplements.

+Are salvini cichlids aggressive?
+Sure.
 You should keep in mind that the fish is an aggressive one.
 They are especially aggressive towards its kind.
 Therefore, it’s quite difficult to organize keeping of more than one male fish in a tank.

 Keep in mind that, the larger is the cichlid, the more spacious tank it requires.
 Especially, is they start spawning.
 Of course, it’s better to keep them separately from other fishes.
 But if don’t have this chance, they’ll become less aggressive if provided with high feeding and lots of shelters in the tank.

 Male and female Salvini cichlids can have some differences in their appearance and behavior, which can be helpful in identifying their gender.
 However, these differences are not always distinct, and it might be challenging to differentiate them until they reach sexual maturity.

 Here are some general characteristics that can help distinguish male and female Salvini cichlids:

 - Size: Males are often larger and more robust than females, especially as they reach maturity.